bvm-org/bvm/README.md

 A code segment can be created by using the `{` and `}` opcodes.
 Once again, these are assembly shorthands for `SEG_START` and `SEG_END`.
-Note that between a `SEG_START` and a `SEG_END`, *no evaluation takes place*: evaluation is said to be in *deferred mode*, to borrow terminology from PostScript.
+Note that between a `SEG_START` and a `SEG_END`, *no evaluation takes place*: evaluation is said to be in *deferred mode* (to borrow terminology from PostScript).
 There are then several ways to invoke a segment on the top of the stack, the most obvious of which is the `EXEC` opcode.

     bvm> { 3 5 ADD } COUNT RETURN
     [{"type": "segment",